24/7 Residential Care

 She was thoughtful, compassionate, generous with her time, and had a talent for making everyone feel special and important.

 Anna’s family is very proud of her accomplishments, including her hard work to overcome anorexia.
 Anna suffered from a serious, often fatal, illness that needs to be treated with the same urgency as other life-threatening diseases.
 The duration of the illness, high cost of treatment, and lack of knowledge about eating disorders cause immense suffering.
-Click here to watch a short video about Anna Westin.
+Watch a short video about Anna Westin.

 To help other families, Anna’s family speaks openly about her life and death, and opened the Anna Westin House in 2002.
-They continue to advocate for those struggling with eating disorders through advocacy and education with The Emily Program Foundation.
+They continue to advocate for those struggling with eating disorders through advocacy and education with WithAll.

 What do you mean by “integrative” interventions?

 We offer therapies that complement traditional medical approaches and are effective with eating disorders.
-For example, we may use meditation, yoga, or art therapy.
+For example, we may use meditation, yoga, or expressive arts.

 What do I have to bring to The Emily Program – Residential?

 Bring comfortable clothing, typical toiletries, and some personal items to help you feel secure away from home (e.g., a few photos or other personal decorative items).
-See the packing list for suggested and prohibited items.
+For a full list, please refer to our Residential and Inpatient Packing List.

 Will I have passes or time away from the program?